mathigon/textbooks/content/divisibility/content.md

     ol.proof
-      li Find the prime factorisation of each number. li Multiple the prime factors which are in both numbers.
+      li Find the prime factorisation of each number. li Multiply the prime factors which are in both numbers.

 Once again prime numbers are special: the gcf of two different primes is always [[1]], because they don’t share any prime factors.